Integrated Pest Management

 Involves physical exclusion of the pest.

-Entails use of Naturally occurring organisms that suppress pest.
+Entails use of the pest's own natural enemies, naturally occurring organisms which suppress the pest.

-Involves the intelligent use of use of insecticidal soaps, insect growth regulators botanicals and selective, less toxic pesticides.
-Pesticides are used only when needed and plays more of a supportive role, ensuring more effective, long-term management of pest.
+Involves the intelligent use of use of insecticidal soaps, insect growth regulators, botanicals and selective, less toxic pesticides.
+Chemical pesticides are used only when needed and plays more of a supportive role, ensuring more effective, long-term management of pest.